ScheerleJo/SevDeskServer/README.md

 - Front-End/GUI
   - [ ] View all Data sorted by customernumber
-  - [ ] Determine wether application is Standanlone and saves changed data and status to SevDesk before closing or as a Server with Access-Tool (first Web, then Win Form)
+  - [ ] Determine wether application is Standanlone and saves changed data and status to SevDesk before closing or as a Server with Access-Tool (Tauri Win Form)
   - [ ] create Styling
+    - Finish Colorscheme for light/darkmode
+    - finish titlebar
   - [ ] Gathering Data:
     - Enter Authorization-Key
     - Save Auth-Key in .env File
     - Button for Requesting Data with selectable Year
-  - [ ] Automatically create a Table for all Sorted-Data-Points
+  - [x] Automatically create a Table for all Sorted-Data-Points

 - Extras
   - [ ] create LaTeX-Template